curiouslearning/RaspberryPi-Server/readme.txt

     - Moves archived tablet data to inserted USB stick, then backs up transfered files, and deletes the backed up archives

+utils:
+    - contains utility functions used for logging, counting files, manipulating arrays, and clearing directories used in testing.

 build.sh:
     - To be run inially to install the server on the pi and create all necessary directories...etc

 config.sh:
     - single point of truth for directories used in multiple scripts

-logger.sh
-	- contains function to log messages associated with exit status

 Note:
     - setup files in each directory are to be run at build time for the